-After two consecutive terms, visiting students may either apply for the Postbaccalaureate Studies program or a degree-seeking program at Columbia University.
-They may NOT continue enrolling in courses as a visiting student for a third consecutive term..
+After two consecutive terms, Visiting Undergraduate and Graduate students may either apply as a Visiting Postbaccalaureate Studies student or apply for a degree-seeking program at Columbia University.
+They may NOT continue enrolling in courses as a Visiting Undergraduate or Graduate student for a third consecutive term.